espruino/Espruino/README_Building.md

 ## Under Linux

-Espruino is easy to build under Linux, for either for espruino running on Linux or a board.
+Espruino is easy to build under Linux, for either for Espruino running on Linux or a board.

 The current reference OS for building is Ubuntu 16.xx, and the following can ensure problem free developement:

-### for espruino
+### for Espruino

 ```bash
 sudo apt-get upgrade